irclark2000/Audio-Processing/Audio_1062_DSP/README.md

 1. Shroeder Reverb
 2. Freeverb
 3. Pitch Shifting
+4. Peaking EQ Filter
-4. Tremolo
+5. Tremolo
-5. Noise Gate
+6. Noise Gate
-6. Overdrive
+7. Overdrive

 The code for the Tremolo, Noise Gate, and Overdrive effects are based on code provided by Philip Salmony on his Phil's Lab YouTube channel, and is provided with his permission.